 Is Killzall the Same as Roundup?

-- Killzall 1 gallon concentrate with 41% Glyphosate.
+- Hi-Yield Killzall Weed Killer 1 gallon concentrate with 41% Glyphosate.

 - Roundup 1 gallon super concentrate with 50% Glyphosate.

 Essentially, what you are paying for in these two products is the weed killer (Glyphosate) and the surfactants that help the weed killer cling to plant leaves.
-Both Killzall concentrate and Roundup concentrate products, when diluted according to product label instructions, will be at similar potency and have the same effect killing weeds and grasses.
+Both Killzall concentrate and Roundup concentrate products, when diluted according to product label instructions, will be at similar potency and have the same effect when coming in contact with weeds.

 In most cases, Killzall is much cheaper than Roundup because it is a generic brand.
 You can save a lot of money and get the same weed control results by going with Killzall.